fkengun/Chameleon-toolkit/README.md

 # sync_hosts.sh

-sync_hosts.sh is script to generate /etc/hosts file and synchronize across all nodes so that each node knows its siblings. sync_hosts.sh relies on ~/nodes file as well. **Please be sure ~/nodes has all nodes listed.**
+sync_hosts.sh is script to generate /etc/hosts file and synchronize across all nodes so that each node knows its siblings.
+It needs to be run once when all nodes boot up or new nodes are added. sync_hosts.sh relies on ~/nodes file as well. **Please be sure ~/nodes has all nodes listed.**